Grilled Split Turkey Breast

 - Make the marinade: In a container with a lid large enough to hold the turkey breast, combine the butter, olive oil, vinegar, shallots, garlic, Worcestershire sauce, brown sugar, thyme, salt, and pepper.
 Place the turkey in the container and turn it so that it is well coated with the mixture.
 Cover and marinate in the fridge for 6 to 36 hours, turning it occasionally as you are able.

 - After about 15 minutes, transfer the breast to the indirect heat zone of the grill, cover, and allow to cook for anywhere from 45 minutes to 1 hour 15 minutes, depending on how large your grill is and, therefore, how intense the indirect heat is.
-Check starting at 45 minutes with an internal thermometer, and pull the turkey from the fire when the internal temperature in the thickest part reaches 165 F. Transfer the turkey to a cutting board and let sit for 15 minutes before slicing and serving.
+Check starting at 45 minutes with an internal thermometer, and pull the turkey from the fire when the internal temperature in the thickest part reaches 160 F. Transfer the turkey to a cutting board and let sit for 15 minutes before slicing and serving.
+The temperature will continue to rise to about 165 F.

 - Arrange the sliced turkey on a platter and tuck a variety of fresh herb sprigs amidst the sliced meat for a pretty presentation.